bachtomozart/ds/README.md

-# dsalg
+# Datastructures and Algorithms
-For Datastructures and Algorithms
+A complete collection of various implementations of different concepts and solutions

 ## java
 You have to compile and run all the files using the following